nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_authentication.md

         * the Organisation delivering the service
         * the system being used
         * and the supplier of that system
     * urn:nhs:names:services:careconnect:fhir:rest:create:appointment
      * Membership of this group indicates that the following organisations represented by this app registration have all been assured to be allowed to book appointments:
         * the Service
         * the Organisation delivering the service
         * the system being used
         * and the supplier of that system

-Separating these two groups means we have the ability to allow an application to view available slots, but not have the ability to book appointments, for example this might be a dashboard or monitoring application.
+Separating these two groups provides for an application viewing available slots but not have authority to book appointments, for example this might be a dashboard or monitoring application.

 In due course further groups will be defined such as: urn:nhs:names:services:careconnect:fhir:rest:delete:appointment These new groups will be documented here.